Dantusaikamal/Telecom-users-churn-analysis/README.md

     - [Adding new features or fixing bugs](#adding-new-features-or-fixing-bugs)
 - [License](#license)

-# Installation
+# Implementation
 [(Back to top)](#table-of-contents)

-To use this project, follow the following instructions:
+To create this project, follow the following instructions:

 1. Create all the required services in IBM Cloud: